eminence007/Google-Digital-Unlocked/readme.md

 Day-2 (28/09/2022,10.00 AM) - This is day-2 and beginning to start to code at 10 AM(IST).
 Fist task is to create a layout for the #1-SignUp Page(Register).

 Day-2(10.25 AM) - Finished the basic layout

+Day-2(technically Day-3, 1.12 AM(29/09/2022)) - First Day of code went horribly slow as i made lot mistakes, lot of debugging, lots of styling errors.
+But i almost finished.
+One more task left. (bottom)